Tropical Sundew Care

 No terrariums.
 No myths.
 No nonsense.

-Tropical sundews originate from warm climates of the world, such as those found in South Africa, Australia, New Zealand and South America where frost never or rarely occurs.
-Their habitats are mostly open fields where they can get lots of sunlight.
+RangeTropical sundews originate from warm climates of the world.
+South Africa, Australia, New Zealand, and South America are all hotspots for tropical Drosera.
+In their native habitat, frost never or rarely occurs, and it never snows.
+Their preferred habitat is mostly open, wet fields, or cliff-side seeps with thin, weak soil where they can get lots of sunlight.

-These plants require nutrient-free soil that provides good drainage and aeration.
-Use a standard soil mixture of 1 part peat moss and 1 part perlite.
-Never use potting soil, compost or fertilizer.
-They will kill your plant.
+SoilUse a soil mixture of 1 part peat moss and 1 part perlite.
+Never use potting soil, compost or fertilizer; they will kill your plant.

 THE ULTIMATE CARNIVOROUS PLANT GUIDE FOR BEGINNERSIn this concise ebook, Jacob Farin, co-owner of Sarracenia Northwest, will show you how to think like a professional carnivorous plant grower to keep your first carnivorous plant alive and healthy.
 You will learn specifics about sunlight, water, and soil.
 You will also learn how to troubleshoot the most common problems that new growers face.
 When you gain experience growing the most common carnivorous plants in cultivation, you will have the knowledge base to grow other plants with greater confidence.

 If you are new to carnivorous plants or have struggled to keep them alive for more than a couple of months, this ebook is for you!